3 money taboos...and why you should break them

 Parents need not disclose specifics about the value of their estate or whether they intend to leave their kids an inheritance, but they can assure their offspring that they have what they need to cover their living expenses.
 They can also use the discussion as an opportunity to get their estate planning documents in order, if they haven’t already, that will ensure that their wishes will be carried out when the time comes.

-If discussing money with your parents is too uncomfortable, Kibler said, you can still initiate dialogue by helping them find a qualified financial professional, tax professional, or estate planning attorney who can help them get their financial house in order.
+If discussing money with your parents is too uncomfortable, you can still initiate dialogue by helping them find a qualified financial professional, tax professional, or estate planning attorney who can help them get their financial house in order.

 Families who talk about money may be more likely to foster healthy relationships, raise children with better saving and spending habits, and achieve their goal of attaining financial security.
 If you haven’t opened up with your loved ones lately, it may be time for a family meeting.